 About

-Navigating dying is a complex and demanding experience
+Navigating dying is a scary and overwhelming experience

 I'm here to help.